Venezuela crisis: What happened?

 Price controls are just another problem

 Under Chavez, the prices of key items were slashed so that everyone could afford them.
-The official price for a bag of corn flour, used in the national staple dish arepas, is 639 bolivares.
+The official price for a bag of cornflour, used in the national dish arepas, is 639 bolivares.
 That's affordable for many people -- but the price of flour is below the cost of production.
-Domestic producers have stopped making corn flour.
-And even with the official price being low, there aren't any bags of flour to be bought.
+Domestic producers have stopped making cornflour.

 Country down to its last $10 billion

-Venezula only has $10.5 billion in foreign reserves left, according to recent data from the Central Bank of Venezuela.
-For the rest of the year, it will owe roughly $7.2 billion in outstanding debt payments.
+Venezuela has less than $10 billion in foreign reserves, according to data from the Central Bank of Venezuela published in July.
+CNNMoney reported earlier this year that the country had just $10.5 billion left.
+For the rest of the year, it will owe roughly $5 billion in outstanding debt payments.
 The financial clock is ticking.

 The 'Maduro diet'

-Rampant inflation has meant more people are skipping meals and the percentage of malnourished Venezuelans is growing rapidly, according to an annual national survey by three of the country's major universities and other research groups.
+Rampant inflation has meant more people are skipping meals, and the percentage of malnourished Venezuelans is growing rapidly, according to an annual national survey by three of the country's major universities and other research groups.

-Many have dubbed this phenomenon the "Maduro diet," a reference to embattled President Nicolas Maduro, who has said that doing without "makes you tough."
+Many have dubbed this phenomenon the "Maduro diet," a reference to the embattled President, who has said that doing without "makes you tough."

 Pain turns to rage -- and protest

-The country has been riven by violent protests in recent weeks as opposition leaders face off with Maduro supporters.
+The country has been riven by violent protests for months as opposition leaders face off with Maduro supporters.

 Anti-government protesters want Maduro to step down, accusing him of eroding democracy.
 Maduro, meanwhile, has sent the Venezuelan military onto the streets to maintain order.